CARV-ICS-FORTH/HPK/README.md

 ## Trying it out

-First you need to configure Apptainer for HPK.
-The [install-environment.sh](test/install-environment.sh) script showcases how we implement the requirements in a single node for testing.
+First you need to install and configure some requirements for HPK.
+The [install-environment.sh](deploy/aws/install-environment.sh) script showcases how we prepared the environment for HPK in AWS ParallelCluster.

 Once setup, compile the `hpk-kubelet` using `make`.